-In his seven years at Univision, Randy Falco has presided over big changes.
+In his eight years at Univision, Randy Falco presided over big changes.
 He planted Univision firmly in digital turf by buying Gawker out of bankruptcy for $135 million, purchasing a 40.5% controlling stake in the parent of humor-oriented The Onion for $27 million and forming a video streaming JV with Lionsgate–all in 2016.
 Netflix also licensed series “El Chapo” with a second window for Univision that year.

 The Spanish-language U.S. TV media outfit even diversified into English-language content with its Fusion cable network/digital platform, though Disney exited a Fusion partnership in 2016.
-Falco keeps Fusion, which rebranded as Splinter in July 2017, aimed at a broad millennial audience.
+Falco kept Fusion, which rebranded as Splinter in July 2017, aimed at a broad millennial audience.